DataDog/documentation/content/en/real_user_monitoring/guide/enable-rum-shopify-store.md

 ---

 <div class="alert alert-warning">
 <a href="https://www.shopify.com/plus/upgrading-to-checkout-extensibility">Shopify's Checkout Extensibility</a> is not supported with RUM tracking.
+If this feature is critical for your business needs, create a ticket with <a href="https://docs.datadoghq.com/help/">Datadog Support</a>.
 </div>

 ## Overview